 Why Do Vacant Homes Cost More To Insure?

 Insurance is a game of risk.
 Vacant houses carry more risk, making them less attractive for insurers.
-But when is a house unoccupied and when is it vacant?
-Knowing the difference can save you $1000's.
+But when is a home unoccupied, and when is it vacant?
+Knowing the difference can save you $ 1000's.
 Not knowing can leave you paying for damages on your own.

 Vacant and unoccupied are not the same thing to homeowners insurance companies.
 It's crucial to understand the differences as the costs for insuring each can vary drastically.

 - Vacant - no intention for anyone to stay or live there.
-This means that the house is typically without furniture and basic utilities.
-This is common when homes are up for sale, going through a renovation, or an investment property not being used for living.
+A vacant home means that the house is without furniture and essential utilities.
+A vacancy is typical when homes are up for sale, going through a renovation, or an investment property not being used for living.

 - Unoccupied - fully furnished and typically have utilities running, but no one is currently living there.

-How much “stuff” is necessary for a house to be considered occupied?
-There isn’t a clear minimum other than there needs to be enough belongings in the home for it to be considered habitable.
+How much furniture and fixtures are necessary for a house to be considered occupied?
+There isn't a clear minimum other than enough belongings in the home for it to be considered habitable.

 Homeowners Insurance Liability with Vacant Homes